GoThundercats/qlib-custom-data/README.md

 # Qlib Custom Data Project

-## Setup
+## Overview
-This repository contains the setup for custom stock data analysis using Qlib.
+Custom stock data analysis setup using Qlib, with support for CSV data conversion and visualization.

 ## Directory Structure
 - `/data`: Location for CSV and converted bin files (not tracked in git)